-The areas normally effected by rot are the cills and lower rails of each sash, as these are the areas most exposed to the elements, fitting hardwood to these weather effected is a great way to improve your windows to preseve and protect them for the future.
+The areas normally effected by rot are the sills and lower rails of each sash, as these are the areas most exposed to the elements, fitting hardwood to these weather effected is a great way to improve your windows to preserve and protect them for the future.

 Though it may seem as though your windows are beyond economic repair, we find that even in the most extreme cases, the cost of sash window repair is more cost effective than replacing your windows for new.
 While also maintaining the original look and character of your period sash windows.